manan0209/hodor/README.md

 Simply describe what you're looking for in natural language:

 ```
-"I'm looking for a full-time job as a software engineer with 3 years
+"I'm looking for a full time job as a software engineer with 3 years
 experience, preferably remote with salary around 120k"
 ```